This is part of a series of essays about the First World War casualties commemorated by the Commonwealth War Graves Commission in New York.

 The outbreak of war resulted in his recall and he joined the cruiser HMS King Alfred in the Grand Fleet.
 From October 1914 he undertook a period of gunnery training before joining HMS Andes in command of one of her gun crews in April 1915.

 Leading Seaman Fenton died of pneumonia on 26 October 1918, aged 34.
-He was buried in Cypress Hills National Cemetery, Section 4, Grave 52.
-His grave is marked with a United States National Cemetery Marker, which is inscribed ‘Stephen C H Fenton, British Navy ‘.
+He was buried in Cypress Hills National Cemetery, Section 2S, Grave 52.
+His grave, in the southernmost part of the cemetery alongside Jamaica Avenue, is marked with a United States National Cemetery Marker inscribed ‘Stephen C. H. Fenton, British Navy ‘.
 He is commemorated on the Portsmouth City Memorial at the Cenotaph in Guildhall Square.

 His medals group comprises the 1914-15 Star, British War medal 1914-20 and Victory Medal.